gleb-komarov/linux-dev-kit/README.md

 ## Usage
-To install clone this repository:
+To install download this repository like ZIP archive, extract and run the following commands in  bash:

 ```bash
 cd linux-dev-kit